Thoughts on Facebook’s 9 plans to curb election interference

 —

-- Collaboration with other tech companies – “We will increase sharing of threat information with other tech and security companies.
+Seven: Collaboration with other tech companies – “We will increase sharing of threat information with other tech and security companies.
 We already share information on bad actors on the internet through programs like ThreatExchange, and now we’re exploring ways we can share more information about anyone attempting to interfere with elections.
 It is important that tech companies collaborate on this because it’s almost certain that any actor trying to misuse Facebook will also be trying to abuse other internet platforms too.”

 TC – Facebook already does this to protect people across the internet from terrorist propaganda and child pornography.
-As the largest social network, it has the opportunity to serve as a central hub for connecting services like Twitter, YouTube, Snapchat, and Google to ensure strategies for blocking election interference are propagated across the web.
+As the largest social network, it has the opportunity to serve as a central hub for connecting services like Twitter, YouTube, Snapchat and Google to ensure strategies for blocking election interference are propagated across the web.

 —

-- Protecting political discourse from intimidation – “We are working proactively to strengthen the democratic process.
+Eight: Protecting political discourse from intimidation – “We are working proactively to strengthen the democratic process.
 Beyond pushing back against threats, we will also create more services to protect our community while engaging in political discourse.
 For example, we’re looking at adapting our anti-bullying systems to protect against political harassment as well, and we’re scaling our ballot information tools to help more people understand the issues.”

-TC – Beyond broadcast forms of interference like ads, fake news, and events, Facebook users are vulnerable to being shouted down for voicing reasonable political opinions.
-While these attacks deal with a person’s view points rather than their inherent identity like most bullying, Facebook can efficiently repurpose existing technologies to suspend accounts that try to disrupt civil discourse.
+TC – Beyond broadcast forms of interference like ads, fake news and events, Facebook users are vulnerable to being shouted down for voicing reasonable political opinions.
+While these attacks deal with a person’s viewpoints rather than their inherent identity, like most bullying, Facebook can efficiently repurpose existing technologies to suspend accounts that try to disrupt civil discourse.

 —

-- Monitoring the German election – “We have been working to ensure the integrity of the German elections this weekend, from taking actions against thousands of fake accounts, to partnering with public authorities like the Federal Office for Information Security, to sharing security practices with the candidates and parties.
+Nine: Monitoring the German election – “We have been working to ensure the integrity of the German elections this weekend, from taking actions against thousands of fake accounts, to partnering with public authorities like the Federal Office for Information Security, to sharing security practices with the candidates and parties.
 We’re also examining the activity of accounts we’ve removed and have not yet found a similar type of effort in Germany.
 This is incredibly important and we have been focused on this for a while.”

 TC – For Facebook to start earning back public trust, it needs to show it can block a significant amount of the attempted interference in elections.
-This weekend’s German election is good opportunity for this.
+This weekend’s German election is a good opportunity for this.
 If Facebook is seen as inadequately defending democratic processes after being put in the spotlight, it risks even more stringent backlash.

 —

-Overall, Facebook’s plan is sensible even if it comes a year later than needed.
-Hopefully its mistakes and the general naivety of tech companies and the public towards election interference will lead to a swing far in the other direction as the world wakes up to how sophisticated attacks on democracy have become.
+Overall, Facebook’s plan is sensible, even if it comes a year later than needed.
+Hopefully its mistakes and the general naiveté of tech companies and the public toward election interference will lead to a swing far in the other direction as the world wakes up to how sophisticated attacks on democracy have become.

 You can watch Zuckerberg’s announcement video of this new initiative below: